Validators5 min read

 Measure WCAG 2.1 contrast between colors.
 Check AA and AAA pass/fail for normal and large text.

-Try the free online tool mentioned in this guide:WCAG Contrast Checker
+Get the tool mentioned in this guide in the desktop app:WCAG Contrast Checker

 Why contrast matters